The Best Antivirus for Macs 2025

 Trend Micro caught two-thirds of the test bugs we introduced onto our system, which wasn’t horrible.
 For the record, it performed much better in independent tests, which we usually defer to.
 However, one of the files we slipped past Trend Micro would have forced the app to hand over our password and session data.
 We weren’t too pleased with that.

-FYI: When Trend Micro performed its first “Smart Scan,” it wasn’t a full system scan like we got with TotalAV or Bitdefender.
+FYI: When Trend Micro performed its first “Smart Scan,” it wasn’t a full system scan like we got with TotalAV, Aura or Surfshark.
 It was a partial scan.
 To scan our entire system, we had to click “Full Scan” (buried one layer deep in its Overview tab).
 Our full scan only took about 30 minutes, which was pretty snappy.

 Our Experience with Trend Micro’s Extra Security Features